Bob Menendez: Education

 Menendez sponsored the Student Non-Discrimination Act, expanding Title IX of the Education Amendments Act to LGBT students, and the Safe Schools Improvement Act of 2011, which would also amend the Higher Education Act of 1965.
 He voted for the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act in 2009, saying, "When someone is harassed, assaulted or killed simply because of the type of person they are, it's a crime against an entire community and our nation's values."
 In 2012, Menendez received a 94% rating from the Human Rights Campaign.

 During a press conference about the Teachers and First Responders Back to Work Act, Menendez claimed that New Jersey was facing a $10.5 billion shortfall in its 2012 fiscal budget that would lead to cuts in state spending on education.
-Politifact rated this statement "false" because the 2012 budget was in fact balanced and increased funding for education.
+PolitiFact rated this statement "false" because the 2012 budget was balanced and increased education funding.